 Executives and Executive Director remuneration will offer a level of remuneration which is sufficient to attract and retain Executives needed to run the Company successfully, but avoiding paying more than is necessary for this purpose.
-It is proposed that Executives receive both a short and long term incentive, tied to specific goals for the individual and the Company.

 Employee remuneration will offer a level of remuneration which is sufficient to attract and retain Employees as needed to run the Company successfully but avoiding paying more than is necessary for this purpose.
-Its is proposed that Employees are eligible to receive both a short- and long-term incentive, tied to specific goals for the individual and the Company.
+Its proposed that Employees are eligible to receive both a short- and long-term incentive, tied to specific goals for the individual and the Company.